The Memorial Service for Didi April 30, 1978

 Didi was always there again when we came home.

-of other news from home, Always one of the highlights of the vacation, wherever we were staying, the letters from home
+kinds of other news from home, Always one of the highlights of the vacation, wherever we were staying, the letters

 Didi was always there for us.
 She was always there to talk to, to reminisce with, to advise, to criticize - and she could

-there as I grew up, she was there all through the years and she was still there for Jeanne this Fall.
-Jeanne was living as
+was there as I grew up, she was there all through the years and she was still there for Jeanne this Fall.
+Jeanne was

-you know in New Rochelle, as a student.
+living as you know in New Rochelle, as a student.
 She would have frustrating days, she would have exciting days.
-She would
+She

 planes.
 It seems very, very distant and yet she was a link to that time.
 She made that time terribly real for us with her